SergiusTheBest/ScopeExit/README.md

 - CMake integration

 # License
-ScopeExit is licensed under the MPL version 2.0.
+ScopeExit is licensed under the [MIT license](https://choosealicense.com/licenses/mit).
 You can freely use it in your commercial or opensource software.

 # Version history